ANCC Magnet® Designation

 "We believe in the individual and group excellence of our nursing staff, and now a national review board has also recognized our nurses for their superb quality of care," says Hambleton.

-"We are very proud of our outstanding nursing staff and their achievement in earning this prestigious status for the third time in a row," says Michael V Seiden, MD, PhD, President and CEO of Fox Chase.
-"The fact that only 2% of hospitals in the country have received Magnet re-designation speaks to the magnitude of this accomplishment."
+"We are very proud of our outstanding nursing staff and their achievement in sustaining this prestigious status since 2000," says Anne Jadwin, RN, MSN, AOCN, NE-BC, Vice President of Nursing/Chief Nursing Officer.
+"The fact that only 7% of hospitals in the country have received Magnet re-designation speaks to the magnitude of this accomplishment."